DhamuVkl/SADS--Sonar_Acoustic_Defense_System/README.md

 ## Key Features

-* **Virtual Barrier Technology:** The utilization of a 555 Timer IC and L298N module to superimpose honeybee buzzing sounds with ultrasonic waves presents an innovative approach.
+* **Virtual Barrier Technology:** The utilization of a 555 Timer IC and L298N module to superimpose honeybee buzzing sounds with ultrasonic waves.
 This technique has been proven to enhance the system's effectiveness in deterring elephants.

 * **Early Warning System:** SADS serves as an early warning system, providing timely alerts to authorities and villagers in the event of elephant intrusions.
 This rapid response capability significantly reduces potential conflicts.